- ICH GCP

 post-intervention (within one week of completing the final treatment session)

-State Anxiety before and after a Speech Task
+State Anxiety Before a Speech Task

 Time Frame: Follow-up (six months after completing the final treatment session)